HST 202 Module #15

 THE RUNDOWN

-- The COVID-19 pandemic caused disruptions and highlighted the need for better healthcare infrastructure and global cooperation
+- The COVID-19 pandemic exposed weaknesses in healthcare and highlighted the need for global cooperation, causing widespread disruptions (2019-present).

-- The rise of far-right extremism highlighted the need to combat hate speech and extremist ideology
+- Far-right extremism rose, leading to hate crimes and acts of domestic terrorism, emphasizing the need to combat hate speech and extremist ideologies (2013-present).

-- Studying this period is crucial to understanding the challenges and opportunities facing the US and the world.
+- Studying this period is important to understand the challenges and changes in healthcare, social justice, global cooperation, and extremism shaping the U.S. today.

 QUESTIONS